sapcc/andromeda/README.md

 <!--
-SPDX-FileCopyrightText: Copyright 2025 SAP SE or an SAP affiliate company
+SPDX-FileCopyrightText: Copyright 2022-2025 SAP SE or an SAP affiliate company and andromeda contributors

 SPDX-License-Identifier: Apache-2.0
 -->